 Diagnosis usually comes between the ages of three and five due to pronounced muscle weakness.
 Unable to live normal lives because of progressive and irreversible muscle loss, patients typically lose the ability to walk by their early teens and succumb to respiratory or heart failure in their 30s.
 There is currently no cure for Duchenne.

-There is no cure for Duchenne, and there is only one regulatory approved treatment on the market for a small subset of patients.
-Solid recognizes this unmet medical need and is purpose-built to identify and develop the most promising approaches to address the disease at all stages.
+There is no cure for Duchenne, and there is only one regulatory approved treatment on the market for a subset of patients.
+Solid recognizes this unmet medical need and is purpose-built to identify and develop the most promising approaches to address these rare genetic diseases.

 Stages of Duchenne